NHSDigital/nhs-login-help-centre/src/provewhoyouare/withid.md

 2. record your face using your device
 3. enter your NHS number if you know it

+We ask you to record your face so that we can compare it to your photo I.D. and prove who you are.
+We may also ask you for more details to help find your NHS record, like your date of birth or postcode.

+---

-Your photo I.D. can be a:
+## Photo I.D. we can accept

+The image you send needs to be of your original photo I.D.
+You cannot send an image of a printout or screen showing your photo I.D.

+We can accept an expired photo I.D. if it expired less than 6 months ago.

+You can send:

-- passport
+- passport (except Syrian passport)
 - UK driving licence (full or provisional)
 - European driving licence (full)
-- European national identity card
+- European national identity card (except paper Italian I.D. card or Greek I.D. card)

-We ask you to record your face so that we can compare it to your photo I.D. and prove who you are.
-We may ask you for more details to help find your NHS record, like your date of birth or postcode.
+- UK residence card or biometric residence permit (BRP)

+If you want to use a UK residence card or BRP, select ‘European national identity card’ on the page that asks you to choose the I.D. you want to use.
+You will need to send 2 photos, one of the front and one of the back.

+---

+## Photo I.D. we do not accept

+We do not accept photo I.D. with any handwritten information other than a signature.

+You cannot send:

+- travel cards
+- bus passes
+- NHS I.D. cards
+- visa stickers
+- UK citizen I.D. cards
+- proof of age cards
+- university or school I.D. cards
+- Syrian passports
+- paper Italian I.D. cards
+- Greek I.D. cards
+- UK driver qualification cards
+- an image of a printout or screen showing your photo I.D.

 ---